joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 my pneumothorax, so I unfortunately don't know what my personal baseline was before my lung collapsed.)

+{%
+  include image
+  name="spirometer.jpg"
+  caption="Breathing with my trusty spirometer."
+%}

 Without opioids I would not have been able to breathe as deeply as I needed to to successfully recover from the surgery.
 Even still, I wouldn't be able to breathe very deeply in the last hour before the next four hour dose.
 Sometimes the hospital would give me Tylenol to help tide me over between doses, but I never noticed the Tylenol making any difference.

-Interestingly, there is one class of medications that would have be extremely effective at relieving my pain: NSAIDs like Ibuprofin, Advil, and Motrin.
-As the full name implies NSAIDs (nonsteroidal anti-inflammatory drugs) are quite good at reducing inflammation.
+There is another class of medications that would have be extremely effective at relieving my pain: NSAIDs like Ibuprofin, Advil, and Motrin.
+As the full name implies NSAIDs (nonsteroidal anti-inflammatory drugs) are good at reducing inflammation.
 Unfortunately that is counter-productive in this case.
 In a pleurodesis we *want* inflammation!
-Inflaming the tissue is the whole point so that we can grow scar tissue!
-So NSAIDs are great at relieving the pain from a pleurodesis, but defeat the entire purpose of the operation, so you're not allowed to have them for several weeks after this surgery.
+Inflaming the tissue is the whole point so that we can grow lots of scar tissue!
+So NSAIDs are great at relieving the pain from a pleurodesis, but defeat the entire purpose of the operation and you're not allowed to have them for several weeks after this surgery.

 Of the opioids I was given Norco was by far the best.
 Percocet was not too bad, but not as effective for me as Norco was.
 The worst was Diluadid, which I was